LanternD/en.dlyang.me/_posts/2017-11-27-things-to-do-after-installing-ubuntu.md

 -   Some of the helpful ones:
     -   system-monitor (there is a hyphen in the word).
 Need to install `gir` dependencies before installing this extensions.
+        -   `apt install gir1.2-gtop-2.0 gir1.2-networkmanager-1.0`

-## Remove Redundent Icons and Softwares
+## Remove Redundant Icons and Softwares

 -   Amazon Link in the docker